YuhBoyMatty/sven_internalsrc/README.md

 Imagine cheating in a co-op game =)

 # How to install
-First, if you don't have installed SvenMod then download it and install (see [readme](https://github.com/sw1ft747/SvenMod)), then download the plugins's `.DLL` file and place it in the folder `Sven Co-op/svenmod/plugins/`, next add the plugin to file `plugins.txt` (see the header `Adding plugins` in SvenMod's [readme](https://github.com/sw1ft747/SvenMod)).
+First, if you don't have installed SvenMod then download it and install (see [readme](https://github.com/sw1ft747/SvenMod)), then download archive `svenint.rar` and place all folders from it in the root folder of the game, next add plugin `sven_internal.dll` to file `plugins.txt` (see header `Adding plugins` in SvenMod's [readme](https://github.com/sw1ft747/SvenMod)).

 # Features
 - Menu (key **INSERT** as default)
+- Customizable Configs
 - ESP
 - Wallhack
 - Glow & Chams